C-Earl/Distributed_GA/README.md

 ```bash
 Gene: fc4843f1f6...
 Fitness: -0.8420308346282214		# gene name is hashed gene
 ```
+**Note**: You can run the file again, and it will continue the genetic algorithm from where it left off.
+This will work with *any* model that you implement.

 # How to run your own models on the base algorithm
 Limitations: